 Our Board of Directors shares our commitment to sustainability and helps oversee our actions and progress.
-In 2021, we created our Digital & Sustainability Board of Directors Committee to help provide ongoing steering and governance for our Sustainability program.
-Chaired by an independent director, the committee meets quarterly, with the participation of all directors.

-The committee is co-chaired by our Chief Digital & Sustainability Officer, who works with the other members of the senior leadership team to identify and prioritize our goals across the organization and coordinate our internal sustainability efforts.
+Through the senior executive leadership team and our Board of Directors, we work to identify and prioritize our goals across the organization and coordinate our internal sustainability efforts.

-Day-to-day management of sustainability initiatives and progress reporting is conducted by our Sustainability Council, an internal cross-functional team composed of associates from across the organization who help shape our program and bring different perspectives based on role, function and experience.
+Day-to-day management of sustainability initiatives and progress reporting is managed through internal cross-functional team composed of associates from across the organization who help shape our program and bring different perspectives based on role, function and experience.